MayankBawari/PyNFT/README.md

 # PyNFT

-## One Stop tool to genterate combination of
+## One Stop tool for NFT generation

 ---